geographiclib/geographiclib/00README.txt

 Changes between 2009-06 and 2009-05 versions:

-  * Add routines to decode and encode zone+hemisphere to UTMUPS.
+  * Add routines to decode and encode zone+hemisphere to GeographicLib::UTMUPS.

-  * Clean up code in Geodesic.
+  * Clean up code in GeographicLib::Geodesic.

 Changes between 2009-05 and 2009-04 versions: